LetsStreamIt/documentation/docs/report/ddd/detailed-design.md

 ## Authentication Microservice

 The Authentication microservice is responsible for managing the authentication of the users.
-The application provides a REST API to register and authenticate users and to generate JWT tokens.
+The application provides a REST API to register and authenticate users.
 It also manages the token validation and refresh.